-The reading on the NCCI Retrospective Rating Plan has been updated.
-The updated version is in the 2024 Study Kit, not available at the time of publication.
-Check my webpage for updates.
+The reading on the NCCI Retrospective Rating Plan may be updated.
+The version in the 2025 Study Kit is not available at the time of publication.
+Check my webpage for any updates.

 The CAS is not releasing exams starting with Fall 2020.